jjepsuomi/LPO-SCV/README.md

 # LPO-SCV
 Example Python scripts for leave-pair-out spatial cross-validation using RLScore and Scikit-learn.
+The code has been tested to work with scikit-learn version 0.19.1, and RLScore version 0.8.

 Steps: